Mwiberisu/alx-system_engineering-devops/0x00-shell_basics/README.md

 12. 11-lists: Lists content of the current directory and the parent of the working directory and the /boot directory
 13. file_type: Prints type of a file
 14. 13-symbolic_link: Create symbolic link
+15. 14-copy_html: Copies all the HTML files from the current working directory to the parent of the working director